Criminal Background Checks: Controlling Risks For Employee Related Litigation

 Criminal background checks are available quickly and inexpensively from a variety of services.
 An employee background check is one of the least expensive tools an employer can utilize to minimize risk of litigation and risk to its bottom line, reputation, and customers.
 While an employer using background checks will have to fulfill legal obligations concerning the use and storage of employee background information, the additional obligations and nominal charges are far outweighed by the substantial improvement in risk management.
 A well-tuned policy regarding employee background checks is a tool that no employer should be without.

-If you need help with a claim arising from the acts of an employee or would like to implement a policy concerning background checks, please call Tim Steen at Beresford Booth PLLC.
+If you need help with a claim arising from the acts of an employee or would like to implement a policy concerning background checks, please contact Beresford Booth PLLC.